AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/user.userapi.md

 ## Other Methods

 ### authExpired

 ▸ **authExpired**(): *void*

-API to notify the unified shell that APIs are returning 401 and user needs to be re-authenticated.
+API to notify the unified shell that APIs are returning 401 and the user needs to be re-authenticated.

 **Returns:** *void*

 ___

 ### get

 ▸ **get**<**T**>(`type`: T): *Promise‹UserInfo[T]›*